Whitley Bay: 19th century to present

 From the late 19th century and into the 20th century, the adverse effects of the decline of local coal mining and dependent industries in the area were ameliorated by the emergence of Whitley as a seaside holiday resort.
 The opening of the North Tyne Loop railway line in 1882, connecting the coastal villages to Newcastle, benefited the tourism industry.
 The line, now followed by the present Metro system, included a new railway station in the centre of the town, and another at Monkseaton.
 Both stations remain in use as Metro stations.
 Whitley Bay remains a popular holiday resort, with a caravan park operated by Parkdean Resorts for both holidaymakers and holiday home owners.

-The parish church is St. Paul's Church.
+The parish church is St Paul's Church.
 It was provided by the Duke of Northumberland when the parish of Tynemouth was divided in 1860 and it was consecrated in 1864.

 The Whitley and Monkseaton Local Board was established in 1873.
 The district of the Local Board became the Urban District of Whitley and Monkseaton.

 The town was known as Whitley until the 1890s, by which time confusion with Whitby, in North Yorkshire, regularly caused mail to be misdirected.
 The final straw came in September 1901 when a former resident died in Edinburgh and his body was to be buried in St Paul's churchyard, Whitley.
 Unfortunately, the body was mistakenly transported to Whitby, thereby delaying the funeral.
 When the council asked residents for suggestions of a new name, the most popular choice was Whitley Bay.
 Though since known officially as Whitley Bay, many residents still refer to the town as 'Whitley'.

 On 1 January 1944, the Whitley and Monkseaton Urban District became the Whitley Bay Urban District and on 5 March 1954 it was granted a Royal Charter of Incorporation as the Borough of Whitley Bay.
 The charter was presented by The Princess Royal at a ceremony in the town on 14 April 1954.

-The Local Government Act 1972 abolished the borough, with Hartley in the north of the borough becoming a part of Blyth Valley district in Northumberland, and the majority of the town including Whitley Bay and Monkseaton forming part of the Metropolitan Borough of North Tyneside in the Tyne and Wear area.
+The Local Government Act 1972 abolished the borough, with Hartley in the north of the borough becoming a part of Blyth Valley district in Northumberland; the majority of the town, including Whitley Bay and Monkseaton, forming part of the Metropolitan Borough of North Tyneside in the Tyne and Wear area.
 The town is in the constituency of Tynemouth.